-High carbon steel.
-Conical ground for max sharpness.
+Made of high carbon steel.
+Conical ground for good sharpness out of the box.
 Ergonomically designed and slip-resistant.
-Backed by a lifetime warranty, and brand is known for excellent customer service.
-Dishwasher-safe for easy care.
+The brand is known for excellent customer service.
+Knife is very stain-resistant and easy to sharpen.

 It doesn't matter if you rarely cook or you chop and dice daily, a quality chef's knife is essential in any kitchen.
 Contrary to what you might be thinking, a sharper knife is safer because it requires less pressure and will slice rather than tear and slide.
 But with all the options available, how do you know that what you are considering is truly a quality knife?

 A forged high-carbon stainless steel blade performs the best.
 It holds a sharp edge extremely well, but it is also the most expensive option.
 If budget is your primary concern, you might need to consider a stamped carbon steel or stainless steel knife.
 Either way, look for a durable laminate handle as wood can hold bacteria and plastic may crack.